yaoxianyu/NonGKI_Kernel_Build/README_EN.md

     - If GCC is needed, both 64-bit and 32-bit versions must be specified.
 The recommended format is git, but tar.gz and zip are also supported.
     - You can choose to use only GCC without enabling Clang.
 Additionally, GCC allows using the system's default installed version.
 This can be enabled in the YAML file variables.
     - Clang sources can be in git, tar.gz, tar.xz, zip, or managed via antman.
-    - If you plan to use [Proton Clang 13](https://github.com/kdrag0n/proton-clang), you need to set your system to **Ubuntu-20.04** (we do not recommend Arch Linux as it may cause glibc issues).
-We have pre-adapted the Proton Clang Toolchain, and it will automatically recognize the bundled GCC upon detecting Proton Clang.
-However, remember not to fill in the GCC field.
+    - If you're planning to use [Proton Clang 13](https://github.com/kdrag0n/proton-clang), you'll need to use the Older YAML.
+(We don't recommend Arch Linux, as it might lead to glibc issues.)
+We've pre-adapted the Proton Clang Toolchain, so it'll automatically detect and recognize the bundled GCC when Proton Clang is found.
+However, remember not to fill in the GCC field yourself.

 - **Get Kernel Source**
     - Normally, kernel source code can be obtained via Git, so modifications are generally unnecessary.